OrMalky/Coalition_Race/README.md

 ## Project Goals
 * Learn and practice memory managemnt in C++
 * Hands on experience with Linux OS and WSL, and compiling for Linux using makefile
-* Practice Rule of 5 in C++
-* Experience debugging and finding memory leaks, and working with Valgrind
+* Practice debugging and finding memory leaks
+* Experience working with Valgrind to find memory leaks
+* Practice proper implemantation of the 'Rule of 5' in C++

 ## Table of Contents
 * [Prologue](#prologue)